erdewit/HiFiScan/README.rst

 .. image:: images/Convolver.png

-We go back to the spectrum measurement and set the uncorrected spectrum as reference (to compare with later measurements).
+We go back to the spectrum measurement and store the uncorrected spectrum with the "Store" button (to compare with later measurements).
+More measurements can be stored as well, for example where the microphone is placed in different locatations, The total average of the stored measurements is shown in orange

 Measuring the equalized system gives this:

 .. image:: images/laptop-flattened-spectrum.png